Super-Facehugger Concept Art by Dominic Hailstone for Alien: Covenant

 CF: Was there any other work you have done that made it to the final film?
 Was there anything that didn’t?

 DH: There’s always lots of stuff that gets cut.
-On big budget films there tends not to be one author, as we usually work as a team.
+In big-budget films, there tends not to be one author, as we usually work as a team.
 The most you can realistically hope for is the influence, although some personal work does occasionally make it in.
 There’s a bunch of my stuff in the background of David’s lab if you squint, but the previs that I did for the inner ear sequence was replicated closely so I was most happy with that.

 CF: Is there anyone’s work that you admired from Alien: Covenant?